 You can use it to politely decline a call with a Message or set a Reminder to call back.

 Tip: For incoming FaceTime calls the expanded view opens the selfie camera and you can fine tune your look before going live!

 Fact: When the iPhone is locked the classic incoming call user interface is displayed!

 Do you like the new incoming call notification banner in iOS 14?
-Let us know in the comments section available below.
+Provide your feedback in the comments section available below.

 Related: iOS 14 and iPadOS 14 bring many new features to the iPhone and iPad.
 Some of the most important ones are the Home Screen widgets and the App Library section.
 But you can check out our comprehensive collection here.